Jack Dumbacher Lab

 Official site of Jack Dumbacher's research, teaching, blog, and more...

 Our Lab in the news...

-The genome assembly of the Northern Spotted Owl (Strix occidentalis caurina) is now online in Genome Biology and Evolution!
-Our first complete bird genome assembly, and a great resource for Northern Spotted Owl conservation genetics!
+The genome assemblies of the Northern Spotted Owl (Strix occidentalis caurina) are now online in Genome Biology and Evolution and PeerJ!
+Our first complete bird genome assembly, with mitochondrial assemblies (not trivial in this case!), and a great resource for Northern Spotted Owl conservation genetics!
 Way to go Zach Hanna (what an ambitious PhD project...!!!)

 - Zachary R. Hanna, James B. Henderson, Jeffrey D. Wall, Christopher A. Emerling, Jérôme Fuchs Charles Runckel, David P. Mindell, Rauri C. K. Bowie, Joseph L. DeRisi, John P. Dumbacher.
 2017.
 Northern spotted owl (Strix occidentalis caurina) genome: divergence with the barred owl (Strix varia) and characterization of light-associated genes.
 Genome Biology and Evolution evx158, https://doi.org/10.1093/gbe/evx158